Madeline-Ong/Madeline-Ong.github.io/Guided Learning Project/Research/Introduction to Encryption and Ciphers.md

 <a name="polyalphabetic"></a>
 ### Polyalphabetic Ciphers
-As the name implies, more than 1 set of alphabet is used.
-In the 2 example below, they use the 2 sets of the English alphabet (Tabula recta) to encrypt the message.
+As the name implies, more than 1 set of the alphabet is used.
+In the 2 examples below, they use the 2 sets of the English alphabet (Tabula recta) to encrypt the message.

 ![Tabula recta](../docs/assets/img/tabula_recta.png)

 #### Vigenère Cipher
 We encrypt character by character of the plaintext and the key is repeated to fit the length of the plaintext.
-We would find the column for the plaintext letter in the top row and the row of the key letter along the left most column, we would trace till the row and column intersect.
+We would find the column for the plaintext letter in the top row and the row of the key letter along the leftmost column, we would trace till the row and column intersect.

-For example if the plaintext is 'we are discovered' and the key is 'flee'.
+For example, if the plaintext is 'we are discovered' and the key is 'flee'.
 The key would be repeated to fit the length of the plaintext.
 We would find among the column headers for 'W' and the row header for 'F', which gives the letter 'B'.
 This process would be repeated for each character of the plaintext message and gives the ciphertext 'BP EVJ OMWHZZIWPH' if the punctuation is preserved.

 ![Example of using tabula recta for Vigenère Cipher](../docs/assets/img/vigenere_eg_table.png)